Grand Prix of Toronto

-The Honda Indy Toronto is an annual Indy Car race, held in Toronto, Ontario, Canada.
-Originally known as the Molson Indy Toronto, it was part of the Champ Car World Series from 1986 to 2007.
-After a one-year hiatus, it has been part of the NTT IndyCar Series schedule since 2009.
-The race takes place on a 2.874 km, 11 turn, temporary street circuit through Exhibition Place and on Lake Shore Boulevard.
-Toronto is classified as an FIA Grade Two circuit.
+The Ontario Honda Dealers Indy Toronto was an annual Indy car race, held in Toronto, Ontario, Canada.
+Originally known as the Molson Indy Toronto, it was part of the Championship Auto Racing Teams (CART) series from 1986 to 2003, and then the Champ Car World Series (CCWS) from 2004 to 2007.
+After a one-year hiatus, it was part of the IndyCar Series schedule since 2009, but was removed after the 2025 season, as the race would shift over to Downtown Markham for the Grand Prix of Markham.

+The race took place on a 2.874 km, 11 turn, temporary street circuit through Exhibition Place and on Lake Shore Boulevard.

-It is IndyCar's second-longest running street race, only behind the Grand Prix of Long Beach and is the third oldest race on the current schedule (tied with the Mid-Ohio 200) in terms of number of races run.
-The Toronto Indy is one of seven Canadian circuits to have held an IndyCar race, the others being Canadian Tire Motorsport Park, Mont-Tremblant, Sanair, Montreal, Vancouver, and Edmonton.
+It was IndyCar's second-longest running street race, only behind the Grand Prix of Long Beach and the third oldest race on the schedule (tied with the Indy 200 at Mid-Ohio) in terms of number of races run.
+The Toronto Indy was one of eight Canadian circuits to have held an Indy car race, the others being Canadian Tire Motorsport Park, Mont-Tremblant, Sanair, Montreal, Vancouver, Edmonton, and Markham.